MicrosoftCloudEssentials-LearningHub/Fabric-Date-Hierarchy-Accelerator/README.md

 1. Prepare Your Workspace: Install [prerequisites](#prerequisites), and clone this repository.
 2. Ensure you have access to your [Microsoft Fabric workspace](https://app.fabric.microsoft.com/).
 3. Option 1: We can create a flexible, [reusable date table](#generate-a-dynamic-date-table-option-1) in your Microsoft Fabric workspace that supports time intelligence in Power BI reports (like YTD, MTD, fiscal periods, etc.).
+4. Option 2: Write a notebook that generates the date table and writes it to a Lakehouse table.

 ### Generate a Dynamic Date Table (Option 1)

+>  Dataflow Gen2 to generate a parameterized, reusable date table, storing the output in a Lakehouse, and consuming it via Direct Lake in Power BI.

 > [!NOTE]
 > The script is parameterized, meaning you can customize.
 You’ll usually see these as variables at the top of the script.
 Modify them as needed for your organization. <br/>